US, European allies warn of Iran's 'provocative' nuke steps

 “We call upon President Raisi to seize this opportunity and return to a good faith effort to conclude our negotiations as a matter of urgency," the leaders said in their communique.
 “That is the only sure way to avoid a dangerous escalation, which is not in any country’s interest.”

-Saturday's meeting was held while the leaders are in Rome for the Group of 20 summit, the first stop on Biden’s five-day foreign trip.
+The four leaders met Saturday' while in Rome for the Group of 20 summit, the first stop on Biden’s five-day foreign trip.
 He's also attending a U.N. climate conference in Scotland.

-Biden was welcomed to the summit site by Italian Prime Minister Mario Draghi and joined his counterparts for the customary "family photo,’ before he attended the opening plenary session on the COVID-19 pandemic and economic recovery.
+Biden was welcomed to the summit site by Italian Prime Minister Mario Draghi and joined his counterparts for the customary “family photo’” before he went to the opening plenary session on the COVID-19 pandemic and economic recovery.

-Saturday's meeting followed days after Ali Bagheri, Iran’s deputy foreign minister and chief negotiator for the talks, tweeted that Iran has agreed to restart negotiations by the end of November and a date for a resumption of talks “would be announced in the course of the next week.”
+Saturday's meeting came several days after Ali Bagheri, Iran’s deputy foreign minister and chief negotiator for the talks, tweeted that Iran has agreed to restart negotiations by the end of November.
+Bagheri said a date to resume talks would be announced soon.

 U.S. national security adviser Jake Sullivan said Thursday that the U.S. was still trying to determine whether Iran was serious about returning to the negotiations.